amutawabh/subcription_management_system_FrontEnd/README.md

 2. Expiration Alerts: Display subscriptions nearing their expiration date in a dedicated dashboard to ensure timely renewal actions.
 3. Renewal Options: Allow users to renew client subscriptions either monthly or yearly and set the new expiration date accordingly.
 4. User Management: Grant administrators the ability to add, manage, and remove employees with access to the system.

-# User Stories
-1. Administrator:
-o	As an admin, I want to add, edit, and delete employee accounts to control system access. o	As an admin, I want to view all subscriptions and their statuses for better oversight.
-2. Employee:
-o	As an employee, I want to add new client subscriptions with details such as name, contact info, start date, and expiration date. o	As an employee, I want to view a dashboard that displays all subscriptions with clear indicators of those nearing expiration. o	As an employee, I want to renew client subscriptions (monthly or yearly) and set the new expiration date.
-3. System Alerts:
-o	As a user, I want to see highlighted notifications for subscriptions that are expiring soon (e.g., within 30 days). o	As a user, I want to filter subscriptions based on status (e.g., active, expired, nearing expiration).

 # Pseudo Code